 Our second obstacle was the razor sharp jungle plant thorns which left a long cut mark on my both arms and still remains until now.
 Easy to say do not grab any plant even thou the soil are slippery and steeper.
 Lastly we arrive at the ridge of the mountain.
 I can fill the joy is just around the corner.
 Our phased become quicker and without notice we have arrived at the top of the mountain.

 Squeezing past the rock face near the top

 The joy was so tremendous we smile at one another.
-It takes us two hours from the base camp and five hours from the bottom to the base camp just to enjoy one hour at the top of the mountain.
+It takes us two hours from the base camp and six hours from the bottom to the base camp just to enjoy one hour at the top of the mountain.
 The day was sunny and we even saw a boat at the horizon.
 We take a lot of photos before we ate and rest.
 What I can say is the price was worth it for hiking up the mountain and achieving something no other men had done.

 After a long rest we pack our stuffs and went down to base camp before packing all our stuffs to head down to the local town before returning home.
 We have already missed our last ferry so we might enjoy ourselves by swimming at the beach and enjoying the lovely sunset.
 This place still has its beauty and still has its wonders.
 We ate heavily that night with seafood dishes and laugh the whole night remembering the journey.
 Time does stop for a while at the island and your entire burden you face in life feels like gone forever.
 For me this trail was one of my epic trails I have ever endured.
 I will remember forever in my life.

 The very peak.
 Mission accomplished.